sampaioroberto/DiaryNotes/README.md

 A project that I created to be a basis for futures studies

 # What is this project about?
 This project is about diary notes.
 It was created to be a basis for future studies.
 We can redesign, add support to Dark Mode, saving data, add some type of architecture, like MVVM or VIPER, and so on.
-There's a lot to work with.
+There's a lot to work with!

 # What this app can do?
 The main screen shows a list with pre-created notes.
 There's an option to enable edit mode by tapping the right navigation bar button, and to create a new note by tapping the add button at the left in navigation bar.
 It's possible to edit a single note content by tapping on it.